 For a major in Psychology, the minimum requirement is 48 credit points across intermediate and senior Psychology* units of study.
 The Intermediate Psychology units required for the major are PSYC2011/2911, PSYC2012, PSYC2013 and PSYC2014.
 No other Intermediate Psychology units can be counted towards the major.
 The senior units must include PSYC3018.

-*Note: HPSC3023 History and Philosophy of Science and Psychiatry can be counted towards a Psychology major.
+*Note: HPSC3023 History and Philosophy of Psychology and Psychiatry can be counted towards a Psychology major.

 Please note: If you plan to complete a major in Psychology with any possible intention of proceeding to a fourth year (Honours) in Psychology (at any time and at any institution) then you need to ensure that the major is completed within an accredited degree program.
 A list of accredited degree programs is available at the Australian Psychology Accreditation Council website: www.psychologycouncil.org.au